FAQ's

 Why Use Working Dogs?
 With an acute sense of smell—five to 10 times stronger than a human’s—working dogs can detect minute traces of explosives or drugs and alert the handlers of their presence, Rolfe explained.

-Working Dog Breeds The vast majority of U.S. military working dogs are German and Dutch shepherds, and Belgian Malinois breeds Rolfe said are “very aggressive, very smart, very loyal and very athletic.”
+Working Dog Breeds The vast majority of U.S. military working dogs are German and Dutch shepherds, and Belgian Malinois breeds, Rolfe said, are “very aggressive, very smart, very loyal and very athletic.”

 “We expect so much of them that we need them to be strong and athletic,” he said.
 “We want a high-strung dog with aggressive tendencies because that’s what the mission demands.”